-If a raise in salary or promotion is not an option, you can try asking for a better title.
+If a raise in salary or promotion isn’t an option, you can try asking for a new title that better reflects your scope of work.
 That way you can at least revamp your resume and improve your chances of getting to your next step in your career – if you are thinking of switching companies in the coming months of years.

 6. Favourable project or work assignment

 Depending on the nature of your job scope and industry, you may want to request to be transferred to a more strategic project that will be beneficial to your professional growth and career progression.
 If your employer is incapable of paying you the amount you requested, it’s only reasonable to ask to work on a project that invigorates you, assuming your current role is not ideal.

 Instead of waiting each year for an unknown bonus to pop into your bank account, try negotiating a performance- or time-based bonus structure, so you can know exactly how much you will be getting in the coming year.
 This will of course depend on the enforcement and policies set by the companies – if your supervisor or manager has the authority to approve such requests.